Functions #

 is MySchema

-is declared in the same package,
+is pinned to a file in the current package,

-then the produced code is MySchema
+then the produced code is just MySchema

 Artifact helpers #